-- i.
-Chronic diseases obesity, sleep apnea, high blood pressure, heart disease, diabetes - ii.
-Mental health or cognitive conditions depression, anxiety, PTSD, ADD, ADHD, learning difficulties - iii.
-Chronic pain often due to previous injuries or a chronic disease - c.
-Episodic disabilities can be either visible or invisible, or both.
-They can flare up in certain situations or at various times, often unpredictably. - Review your current safety practices.
-Integrate well-being and accommodation measures into existing safety measures.
-To help kick-start your review, consider the following questions about your current safety practices: - a.
-Are your safety posters, updates and training fully accessible for people with disabilities? - b.
+- 2. Review your current safety practices.
+Find ways to reflect well-being and accommodation approaches within existing safety measures.
+Consider the following questions about your current safety practices: - a.
+Are your safety posters, updates and training fully accessible to all (e.g. do employees know where to find them, are employees made aware when updates are made etc.), including those who might have a disability? - b.
 Does your safety focus go beyond minimizing risks of physical injury? - c.
 Is there consideration of mental health impacts before, during, and after an incident? - d.
 Do your practices include measures to reduce the risk of gradual psychological injury, such as by eliminating harassment and bullying? - e.
 Is there a clear process for making accommodations to provide safety to people with various disabilities? - f.
 Ask yourself "what if" questions for various combinations of disabilities and safety scenarios.
 For example, "If we had to evacuate the upstairs office area with no power to the elevator, how would we support an employee who uses a wheelchair?" - 3.
-Take a collaborative approach in revising your safety practice.
+Take a collaborative approach when revising your safety practice.
 Invite a diverse group of employees to review the current safety practices and identify gaps together.
 Remember to consider the full range of work environments in the truck, in locations on the road, in the shop, in the office.
 Consider asking questions like: - a.
 "Are there specific challenges you face while driving or during other work activities?" - b.
 "If there was a safety issue that required evacuation, what support would you need?" - c.
 "When you are on the road or at customer sites, how confident are you that your specific needs would not compromise your safety?"

-Integrating Wellness and Disability Support into Safety Practices
+Integrating Wellness Supports into Safety Practices